My husband and I have differing viewpoints when it comes to online chatting and have spent a lot of time discussing its ins and outs.

 - People online are looking for No Strings Attached (NSA) hook ups so if they do meet, it is not really hooking up, it is just releasing energy.

 - The release he gets talking to these people allows him to enjoy his time with our daughter and me.
 Without this release he does not know what he would do or if he can handle life with us.

-- Online chatting is a place that he goes to escape reality, I get that, yet life is still here when he is done and it seems that when he returns to reality after these jaunts he is not better for it but rather that he is more depressed that the false world is not the one in which he can actually live.
+- Online chatting is a place that he goes to escape reality, I get that.
+Yet, life is still here when he is done.
+It seems that when he returns to reality after these jaunts, he is not better for it, but rather that he is more depressed that the false world is not the one in which he can actually live.